AlexsLemonade/OpenPBTA-analysis/analyses/snv-frequencies/README.md

 - Read data.
 This section reads all input data.
 - Subset tumor samples and used columns in MAF table.
 This section subsets MAF table.
 - Subset independent samples in histology table.
 This section subsets histology table and creates primary and relapse independent sample histology tables.
 - Add additional annotations.
 This section adds Gene_full_name and Protein_RefSeq_ID to the MAF table.
+Note that annotations will be added in the upcoming `analyses/long-format-table-utils/annotator/annotator-api.R`, which is under review at PR <https://github.com/PediatricOpenTargets/OpenPedCan-analysis/pull/56>.
 - Compute mutation frequencies.
 This section:
   - computes mutation frequencies for 1) each cancer_group and each cohort and 2) each cancer_group and all cohorts
   - add each-cohot and all-cohort PedcBio URLs
   - creates gene-level and variant-level mutation frqeuency tables
 - Add annotations to the output table.
 This section adds various annotations to the mutation frequency tables.
+Note that annotations will be added in the upcoming `analyses/long-format-table-utils/annotator/annotator-api.R`, which is under review at PR <https://github.com/PediatricOpenTargets/OpenPedCan-analysis/pull/56>.
 - Output tsv and JSON.
 This section outputs mutation frequency tables in tsv and JSON formats.

 Common updates: